Singapore Underground Road System

-The Singapore Underground Road System, SURS (地下道路系统; Malay: Sistem Jalan Bawah Tanah Singapura) was a proposed road underground system in Singapore.
-The project comprised two 15 km-long, 2-4 lane concentric ring tunnels around the central business district, with 8 interchanges and 33 entrances and exits.
-The capital cost was estimated to be at $2.4 billion with a construction period of 15 years.
-The project was first considered in the 1980s and was seen as a way to cater for increasing traffic growth in and out of the city centre.
+The Singapore Underground Road System (SURS) (地下道路系统; Malay: Sistem Jalan Bawah Tanah Singapura) was a proposed road system in Singapore.
+Fully underground, the project comprised two 15 km-long, 2-4 lane concentric ring tunnels around the Central Area of the country, with 8 interchanges and 33 entrances and exits.
+The capital cost was estimated to be at S$2.4 billion with a construction period of 15 years.
+The project was first considered in the 1980s and was seen as a way to cater for increasing traffic growth in and out of the city-centre.

+History

-On 29 August 2017, the Land Transport Authority (LTA) scrapped this project as part of a shift to a car-lite society.
+On 29 August 2017, the Land Transport Authority (LTA) ultimately scrapped this project as part of a shift to a "car-lite society."
 This comes after enhancements to the Mass Rapid Transit (MRT) network and changes to land use policies over the years since the project's conceptualisation.
-As a result, land safeguarded for the project since 1993 was freed up for other developmental purposes, allowing for greater flexibility by developers.
+As a result, land safeguarded for the project since 1993 was freed up for other developmental purposes, which allowed for greater flexibility by developers.